Slow Cooked Black Bean Chili Con Carne (Dutch Oven)

 What you need to make this Dutch oven chili recipe

-• Vegetables – Brown onion, garlic cloves.
+- Vegetables – Brown onion, garlic cloves.
 If it’s out of garlic season and the fresh is a little hard to come by, try dehydrated garlic or garlic powder instead.
+The same goes for fresh onions, onion powder can also be used as a substitute.

 The Nitty Gritty

-3. Add the ground meat and saute until cooked.
+- Add the ground minced beef and saute until cooked.
 Crumble the chorizo into the pot and cook off for a couple of minutes to release all that delicious flavor.

 Equipment